 Please contact Leah Gordon, Alcuin Society Design Competition Committee Chair, email@example.com, 604.732-5403.

-Books published in Canada during the year 2012 are eligible for submission.
-Canadian editions, co-editions and simultaneous editions are eligible; however, they must be designed and printed in Canada in their entirety to be accepted in the competition.
+Books published in Canada during the year 2013 are eligible for submission.
+Canadian editions, co-editions and simultaneous editions are eligible; however, they must be designed and published in Canada in their entirety to be accepted in the competition.
 Design students are encouraged to participate.

 Each book should be assigned to one of the above categories by the publisher.
 However, either the Society's Awards Committee or the judges may move a title from one category to another if, in their opinion, the book's content and design warrant it.

 Judging is based on the suitability of design concept in relation to the intellectual nature of the content and the intended audiences.
 Use of colour, type, illustration and photographic styles when applicable are also considered.
 The stock used in the text block, as well as the jacket, binding, and overall finish are judged in the context of the book's purpose.